-Intra-Theater Message(s) (ITMs) are described for communications between the SMS and SM, and between the SM and remote Secure Processing Blocks (SPBs).
-Note that, depending upon SPB designs, the numbers of SPBs used, and the mix of Security Entities (SEs) within them may vary.
+Intra-Theater Message(s) (ITMs) are described for communications between the SMS and SM(s), and between the SM(s) and remote Secure Processing Blocks (SPBs).
+The Image Media Block (IMB) shall support all ITMs as defined in this section.
+The Outboard Media Block (OMB) shall only support ITMs between the SMS and OMB (the OMB does not support Link Encryption or authenticate remote SPBs and thus shall not support Auditorium Security Messaging).